Fixing Common Plan Mistakes - SIMPLE IRA Sponsor with a Related Business

 - your related business sponsors another retirement plan;

 - Exclusion of employees of related businesses from participating in the plan; or

 - Inclusion of ineligible employees can occur if you previously included employees of a related business in your plan but that business is no longer part of your controlled group.

 These failures can result in the loss of tax benefits for both the employer and employees.
 To correct these failures, you can use the IRS Voluntary Correction Program.

 VCP has a special form for SIMPLE IRA plan sponsors to report common plan failures.
-Appendix F, Schedule 4, is specifically designed to allow sponsors of IRA-based plans to correct failures relating to:
+Schedule 4 is specifically designed to allow sponsors of IRA-based plans to correct failures relating to:

 - plan sponsor ineligibility,